jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 Often this relates to how centralized or distributed deployments are targeted.
-And even if a distributed, broad deployment model is targeted, he expectations may not match reality when economies of scale, DDoS resilience, market consolidation, or other factors have come into play.
+And even if a distributed, broad deployment model is targeted, expectations may not match reality when economies of scale, DDoS resilience, market consolidation, or other factors have come into play.
 These factors can result in the deployed reality being highly concentrated.